zchking/docs/pages/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics.md

 Katalon Analytics provides a detail view to help you have a better understanding of each execution.
 To view details, simply click on a preferred execution **ID**.
 A dashboard for the selected execution will be displayed.

-Let’s take Katalon Keywords as an example.
+Let's take Katalon Keywords as an example.
 By viewing the Result section, you can obtain a quick summary of the execution.

 ![Execution Detail View Katalon Analytics](../../images/katalon-studio/tutorials/viewing_test_execution_reports_katalon_analytics/13-1024x460.png)